jheagle/JSON-DOM/README.md

 <a name="getTopParentItem"></a>

 ## getTopParentItem(item) ⇒ [<code>DomItemRoot</code>](#module_dom/objects.DomItemRoot)
-Get the upper parentItem for the provided child. (usually this is a jDomObjects.documentItem reference)
+Get the upper parentItem for the provided child. (usually this is a documentItem reference)
 WARNING: This is a recursive function.

 **Kind**: global function